How Brand Storytelling Can Inspire Positive Change

 So let’s explore these eight prototypes and their accompanying narratives.

-The first prototype, I’M PRETTY, was inspired by the fairytale ‘The Ugly Duckling,’ aimed to challenge conventional beauty standards and promote body positivity.
+The first prototype, I’M PRETTY, is inspired by the fairytale ‘The Ugly Duckling,’ aimed to challenge conventional beauty standards and promote body positivity.
 It embraces the idea of being pretty as an attitude and encourages people to love themselves just the way they are.
 The prototype was developed with a unique approach called ‘Change everything without changing anything,’ which means shifting people’s perspective toward beauty without altering their physical appearance.
 In 2012, the ‘Body Positivity’ movement emerged, advocating for acceptance of all bodies, regardless of size, shape, skin tone, and physical abilities.

 Printed on a coated material but with a very natural and uncoated look, this prototype reimagines The Ugly Duckling story to highlight the importance of raising awareness about ending social prejudices that can cause people to feel ashamed of their bodies.